AsG520/Weather-App-Project/README.md

-﻿# ⛅ Weather-App-Project
+# ⛅ Weather App Project

 ## 📘 Table of Contents
-- Visuals of App
+- 🎨 Visuals of App
-- Features in App
+- 🔥 Features in App
-- How it Works
+- 🛠️ How it Works
-- Requirements
+- 🎯 Requirements
-- How to Run
+- 💻 How to Run
-- References
+- 🌐 References
-- Team
+- 🤝 Team

 ## 🎨 Visual of Weather App - Main Page
 - Coming Soon!